 • Source code.
 Present your samples code to the user.
-It's a good idea to offer a quick download link for the HTML page by using the download directive and pointing out where the user may find your source code in the file system by using the file directive:
+It's a good idea to offer a quick download link for the HTML page by using the download directive and pointing out where the user may find your source code in the file system by using the file directive: .. code-block:: rst block you will need to actually add all the source code text into your | rest and also apply the required indentation: .. code-block:: rst

-'''

-Text :file:'samples/cpp/tutorial_code/highgui/video-write/' folder of the OpenCV source library or :download:'text to appear in the webpage <.../.../samples/cpp/tutorial_code/HighGUI/video-write/video-write.cpp>'.
+Text samples/cpp/tutorial_code/highgui/video-write/ folder of the OpenCV source library or text to appear in the webpage.

-'''

 For the download link the path is a relative one, hence the multiple back stepping operations (..).
 Then you can add the source code either by using the code block directive or the literal include one.
-In case of the code block you will need to actually add all the source code text into your reStructuredText text and also apply the required indentation:
+In case of the code